yamcodes/dotfiles/README.md

 # `yamcodes/dotfiles`

-My dotfiles.
+## My dotfiles

+- [`.vscode/`](.vscode) - My VSCode configuration, including `settings.json`.

+## Frequently asked questions

-## What are "dotfiles"?
+### Q: What are "dotfiles"?

-Dotfiles are configuration files for applications.
+A: Dotfiles are configuration files for applications.
 They are called "dotfiles" because they are typically hidden files (starting with a dot) and are named with a dot (`.`) at the beginning of the filename.